Fish oil therapy is an excellent way to boost cognitive function after brain injury.

 - Short-chain omega-3 fatty acids, also known as ALA.

 The long-chain acids are the ones contained in fish oil.
-They are also more easily absorbed by the body and therefore are more useful for the brain.
+They are also more easily absorbed by the body and are therefore more useful for brain injury patients.

 1. Reduces Inflammation

-Omega-3 plays a huge role in reducing the inflammation response that occurs in the brain as a result of free radicals.
+As mentioned above, omega-3 plays a critical role in reducing the inflammation response that occurs in the brain as a result of free radicals.

 The EPA and DHA acids trigger the production of molecules called protectins and resolvins, which restore brain tissue and protect it from oxidative stress.

-By reducing inflammation, omega-3 can therefore help the brain heal faster.
+By reducing inflammation, fish oil can thus help the brain heal faster, making it an excellent therapy for brain injury patients.

 2. Improves Normal Brain Function